huggingface/transformers/examples/research_projects/codeparrot/README.md

 pip install -r requirements.txt
 ```

 To reproduce the results you can follow the scripts in the following sections.
-Note that we don't show all possible arguments to the scripts.
+Note that we don't always show all possible arguments to the scripts.
 To get the full list of arguments with descriptions you can run the following command on any script:

 ```bash
 python scripts/some_script.py --help
 ```

 Before you run any of the scripts make sure you are logged in and can push to the hub:

 ```bash
 huggingface-cli login
 ```

 ## Dataset
 The source of the dataset is the GitHub dump available on Google's [BigQuery](https://cloud.google.com/blog/topics/public-datasets/github-on-bigquery-analyze-all-the-open-source-code).
-The database was queried for all Python files less than 1MB in size resulting in a 180GB dataset with over 20M files.
+The database was queried for all Python files with less than 1MB in size resulting in a 180GB dataset with over 20M files.
 The dataset is available on the Hugging Face Hub [here](https://huggingface.co/datasets/transformersbook/codeparrot).

 ### Preprocessing
-The raw dataset contains many duplications so the dataset was deduplicated and filtered using the heuristics proposed in the Codex [paper](https://arxiv.org/abs/2107.03374):
+The raw dataset contains many duplications therefore it was deduplicated and filtered using the heuristics proposed in the Codex [paper](https://arxiv.org/abs/2107.03374):

 - exact deduplication using each file's hash
 - filtering files with max line length > 1000